CSCfi/csc-user-guide/docs/support/tutorials/puhti-rhel8-test.md

 ## RHEL8 login nodes

-There's one virtualized login node available for RHEL8 testing, `puhti-login12`.
-This new test node has same `/users`, `/scratch` and `/projappl` folders as current production setup, so you can test your current installations easily.
+There are two virtualized login nodes available for RHEL8 testing, `puhti-login11.csc.fi` and `puhti-login12.csc.fi`.
+These new test nodes have same `/users`, `/scratch` and `/projappl` folders as current production setup, so you can test your current installations easily.

 !!!
 Note
     These test system nodes share the same home folder with the